mythycalhallusinations/mythycalhallusinations/README.md

 - I’m mostly interested in python
 - I’m currently learning python (still a beginner)
 - I’m looking to collaborate on idk..?
-- reach me at email me at emailmenstuff@gmail.com
+- email me at emailmenstuff@gmail.com

 so.... yeah thats all